GitteM/Argus/README.md

 ## Testing

-### MQTT Test Environment
+#### MQTT Test Environment

-This iOS app can be tested against a local MQTT broker using our containerized test environment:
+This iOS app can be tested against a local MQTT broker using a containerized test environment:

 **Repository**: [mqtt-test-environment](https://github.com/GitteM/mqtt-test-environment)